An industry under attack: Before you start harassing a veterinary hospital, you should read this

 Question: Can my veterinary clinic refuse me service?

 Answer: Yes, in fact, your vet clinic can fire you as their client!
-CVO states reasons a vet clinic can fire a client include "client’s persistent non-adherence to proper treatment plans, resulting in potential threats to the welfare of the animal; a difference in philosophy as to the approach taken for diagnosing and treating animals; verbal abuse and/or threatening behavior of a client towards the practitioner and/or hospital staff; unreasonable demands for unnecessary medications and services, or for illegal or unethical actions (e.g. asking the veterinarian to alter a medical record); and non-payment of fees owed for services rendered."
+CVO states reasons a vet clinic can fire a client include "a client’s persistent non-adherence to proper treatment plans, resulting in potential threats to the welfare of the animal; a difference in philosophy as to the approach taken for diagnosing and treating animals; verbal abuse and/or threatening behavior of a client towards the practitioner and/or hospital staff; unreasonable demands for unnecessary medications and services, or for illegal or unethical actions (e.g. asking the veterinarian to alter a medical record); and non-payment of fees owed for services rendered."
 A veterinarian can refuse to perform services they deem harmful.
 They can refuse service if the pet owner is too young (under 18).
 They can refuse walk-ins and scheduling appointments if they are fully booked.
 Showing up somewhere unannounced is inconsiderate anyway.
 If you waste vital time by showing up unannounced to a clinic that can't fit you in, and your pet suffers, sadly that's on you.

 Question: Can my vet refuse to euthanize my pet?